Ford Recalls Small SUVs Due to Fire Risk

-Ford has reported five under-hood fires and 14 warranty replacements of fuel injectors, but no crashes or injuries.
-The remedy for the recall involves installing a tube to redirect gasoline away from hot surfaces and updating engine control software.
+The company has received reports of fires and warranty replacements of fuel injectors, but no crashes or injuries have been reported

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
 Read more: